JazzMaster/OpenAGT/README.md

     Sources ARE available (users are expected to build them) Sources were limited to 8-bit DOS ERA (and compiler) limits

-The sources were released around 1994, IIRC- into the "public domain".
+The sources were released around 1994, IIRC- into the "public domain".<br>

 In some places-

     You are only allowed to charge XYZ and NO MORE for this